exploratory-io/book/online_seminar.md

 ## Duration: 1 hour
 ## Meeting URL: [https://zoom.us/j/331585134](https://us02web.zoom.us/j/331585134?pwd=VGVyeXBRWjFMT2hESFdhSU45Z2d0dz09)

-In this part 2 of the Survey Data Analysis seminar, Kan will introduce two commonly used analysis methods - Factor Analysis and Text Anlaysis.
+In this part 2 of the Survey Data Analysis seminar, Kan will introduce two commonly used analysis methods - Factor Analysis and Text Analysis.

 Factor Analysis can be used to discover underlying characteristics of the survey responders based on how they answer the questions.